Teeth Straightening Surgery: How It Works, Costs, Benefits & More

 Who Is a Candidate?

-You may choose to have orthognathic surgery to straighten your teeth if:
+You may choose to have orthognathic surgery to straighten your teeth if you meet any of these criteria:

-- You have been that orthodontics will not be enough to straighten your teeth
+- You have been told that orthodontics will not be enough to straighten your teeth.

-About 15 percent of people who wear braces for jaw-related corrections undergo orthognathic surgery.
-In addition, surgeons often use the procedure to treat various craniofacial conditions that cause upper and lower jaw imbalances, such as:
+About 15% of people who wear braces for jaw-related corrections undergo orthognathic surgery.
+In addition, surgeons often use the procedure to treat various craniofacial conditions that cause upper and lower jaw imbalances, such as these:

 - Cleft palate